 Who is affected by the Level VI Inspection standards?

 The Level VI standards were originally developed for specific OCRWM shipments.
 Upon conclusion of a pilot test of the procedures and standards, using shipments of cesium, LSA-nitric acid and spent nuclear reactor research fuel it was determined that the Level VI Inspection standards were appropriate for all shipments of highway route controlled quantities (HRCQ) and transuranics.
 This determination had the concurrence of DOE and an overwhelming majority of the affected states, regional organizations and the motor carrier radioactive material transporters.

 In July 1999, the CVSA membership adopted the use of the Level VI (enhanced North American Standard) Inspection procedures and North American Standard Out-of-Service Criteria on all shipments of highway route controlled quantities of radioactive materials as defined by Title 49 CFR, Section 173.403, and all transuranics.

-A special nuclear symbol decal, was developed for vehicles meeting the Level VI inspection criteria.
+A special nuclear symbol decal, was developed for vehicles that meet the Level VI Inspection criteria.
 The decal is affixed at the point of origin of the shipment and removed at the point of destination.
 It is valid for only one trip.

 What is the Level VI Inspection Outreach Program?

 The Level VI Inspection Outreach Program was developed in conjunction with the inspection standards, procedures and North American Standard Out-of-Service Criteria.
 The program consists of brochures, videotapes, a display unit for conference/trade shows, speakers and a quarterly newsletter.